-Assessment of levels in the UK with regards to the EU Target Value are made through a combination of modelling and fixed monitoring.
+Assessment of levels of B[a]P in the UK with regards to the EU Target Value are made through a combination of modelling and fixed monitoring.
 There is a requirement to undertake monitoring at a fixed number of locations to assess key emissions sources, particularly near to large industrial emission sources.
 Undertaking modelling alongside monitoring enables the UK to calculate concentrations at locations where monitoring is not conducted providing a fuller picture of B[a]P concentrations across the UK.
 National assessment is carried out each year for the previous calendar year and results are reported to the Commission on an annual basis (submitted by 30th Sept for the previous calendar year).
-The 2015 compliance assessment reported that the UK exceeded the target value for benzo[a]pyrene in five zones; three in England and two in Wales.
+The 2016 compliance assessment reported that the UK exceeded the target value for benzo[a]pyrene in four zones; one in England, two in Wales and one in Northern Ireland.